MandyBlack-777/Websites/README.md

-First Projects created with FNB Academy/IT Varsity.
+First Project created with FNB Academy/IT Varsity.